Jennifer Boyett, MHS, PA-C

 Program Evaluation and Assessment Coordinator

 Tucker Gibson is responsible for identifying, predicting, and assisting in resolving potential improvement opportunities in the OU Physician Associate Program.
 Previously, he worked in fundraising and marketing in the nonprofit sector from 2014-2019.
 Tucker received his Bachelor’s of Science in Psychology from Oklahoma State University in 2014, and Master of Business Administration from Oklahoma State University in 2018.

 Shandi Coker is the Student Program Coordinator for the Clinical phase of the Physician Associate Program.
 She is responsible for coordinating students’ clinical rotations and activities during the final twelve months of the program.

 Conny Hauf, MA

-Conny Hauf is the Student Program Coordinator for the Clinical phase of the Physician Associate Program.
-She is responsible for coordinating students’ clinical rotations and activities during the latter twelve months of the program.
+Conny Hauf is the Student Program Coordinator for the Didcatic phase of the Physician Associate Program.
+She is responsible for coordinating students’ didactic courses and activities during the first half of the program.
 Ms. Hauf graduated with a Russian/English teaching degree from Humboldt-University Berlin, Germany, and completed a Master’s degree in Comparative Literature at Texas A&M University in 2005.
 She has taught German at Texas A&M University for more than six years, and has an additional three years of experience as a program coordinator for the Project Global Officer scholarship program for ROTC students at Texas A&M.